Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 NA

-.. note :: “BLERemoteDescriptor.h” must be included to use the class function.
+.. note :: "BLERemoteDescriptor.h" must be included to use the class function.

 **BLERemoteDescriptor::setBufferLen**
 -------------------------------------